RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/08_gui_program_structure.rst

 Let's compare the above program to an identical application that is designed as a Python ``class``.
-The ``class`` encapsulates all of the values needed for the GUI interface and event handlers and we don't need global variables!
+The ``class`` encapsulates all of the values needed for the GUI interface and the ``event handlers`` and we don't need global variables!

 .. code-block:: python

   import tkinter as tk
   from tkinter import ttk

-  class Counter_program():
+  class CounterProgram():

       def __init__(self):
           self.window = tk.Tk()
           self.create_widgets()